Policy last updated

 Accountability

-Schools must code any expenditure of SEP funding to the sub-program code 8502 in CASES21.
+Schools are required to code any expenditure of SEP funding to the sub-program code 8502 in CASES21.

-Where a school uses SEP funding to either employ a high-ability practice leader, make a special payment or support the release of a teacher, this expense will be managed through eduPay and will not appear in the CASES21 ledger.
+Where a school uses SEP funding to either support the appointment of a high-ability practice leader, make a special payment or support the release of a teacher, this expense will be managed through eduPay and will not appear in the CASES21 ledger.

 More information